ssonkiya/ssonkiya.github.io/_posts/2017-11-28-Networking-in-Data-Scence.md

 ### Try to find a connection
 Connection can be something you share - maybe you both went to same school or same bootcamp.
 Or maybe they have some kind of hobby you share that they've talked about?
 Or even a previous career if their background is also political science, for example.

-Can also be a person who connects you.
-For example, recently Julia Silge, a data scientist at StackOverflow, connected me to Lukas X, a data scientist at booking.com.
+Can also be a person you know who connects you.
+Ask for suggestions from them, but don't demand.
+Don't talk to someone just to get an intro to someone else.
+For example, recently Julia Silge, a data scientist at StackOverflow, connected me to [Lukas Vermeer](https://lukasvermeer.github.io), a data scientist at booking.com.
+He was interested in talking to people about their company's experimentation set-up.
 We had a great conversation.
-And I introduced him to Sarah Manning, our experimentation engineer.
-Note: double opt-in intro (hat tip Lara Hogan, Julia did, I did, but good reminder important practice).
+And I introduced him to Sarah Manning, manager of our analytics engineering team.
+Note: double opt-in intro (hat tip [Lara Hogan](https://twitter.com/lara_hogan/status/893953892404297728), Julia did, I did, but good reminder important practice).

 So can try to find people who can connect you (maybe alumni office or career center) or acquantice.